 Intermediate Workout + Gymnastic:

-The Concept2 rower is also a great tool for testing either you or your client’s level of fitness.
-Our go-to workout is the row 4 x 30:30.
+A Concept2 rower is also a great tool for testing either you or your client’s level of fitness.
+Our go-to workout is row 4 x 30:30.
 This test measures the balance between the anaerobic and aerobic systems and includes four intervals of work in which the first 30 seconds are done at 100% effort and then the following 30 seconds is recovery.